webtrends-optimize/knowledge-base/docs/for-web/getting-started/tag-implementation/index.md

 <script type="text/javascript" src="//c.webtrends-optimize.com/acs/accounts/abcdefgh-0123-ijkl-4567-mnopqrstuvqz/js/wt.js"></script>
 ```

-For it's intended use, you should not be adding async or defer attributes to this.
+For its intended use, you should not be adding async or defer attributes to this.

 #### Why is the Fully Synchronous tag used?